elastic/kibana/src/core/MIGRATION.md

 If you must share code statically, regardless of whether static code is on the server or in the browser, it can be imported via relative paths.

-For some background, this has long been problemmatic in Kibana for two reasons:
+For some background, this has long been problematic in Kibana for two reasons:

 * Plugin directories were configurable, so there was no reliably relative path for imports across plugins and from core.
 This has since been addressed and all plugins in the Kibana repo have reliable locations relative to the Kibana root.
 * The `x-pack` directory moved into `node_modules` at build time, so a relative import from `x-pack` to `src` that worked during development would break once a Kibana distribution was built.
 This is still a problem today, but the fix is in flight via issue [#32722](https://github.com/elastic/kibana/pull/32722).